 We provide the full range of content marketing solutions for business-to-business (B2B) and investor (IR) communications.

-Press releases don’t work.
-Content marketing combined with social media does.
+Press releases aren’t as effective as they once were.
+The remedy?
+Content marketing combined with social media.

 Content marketing is the perfect complement to social media.
 It’s important because there are many touchpoints on a typical prospect’s research path.
 People will research your product or service.
+They will search social media and Google to find out more about you.
 You are expected to provide them with the information they need along their journey.
+If you do not provide the information they will get it elsewhere from sources that are not within your control.
 Content marketing provides the information people need.

 To elaborate on what ‘content marketing’ means:

 Content marketing is content that gets read, watched, seen or heard by a specific audience for a specific purpose.
 In short, it can be anything.

 Content marketing can be anything from a 2,000 word article (our favourite) to a quiz, webinar, slideshow, e-book, e-mail, podcast, or infographic.
 As long as the content provides the information people need, it qualifies as content marketing.

 Let’s say a client (who is an ISP) says “we want to sell more hosting packages.”
 Great.
 Our recommendation is to use social media with content marketing to convince people who might be interested in changing their current hosting provider (ie GoDaddy) to switch.

 A lot of our marketing solutions involve combining social media with content marketing.